Table of Contents

 Inventory

 You may be able to use your company’s inventory as collateral for a secured business line of credit.
-However, it may require an appraisal in order to be accepted by the lender.
+However, this may require an appraisal in order for the lender to accept it.

 Alternatives to Secured Business Lines of Credit